dvanoni/notero/README.md

 ## Usage Guides

-For more visual guides of setting up and using Notero, see the following resources made by wonderful members of the community:
+For more visual guides of setting up and using Notero, see the following resources made by wonderful members of the community.

+> [!NOTE]
+>
+> Some aspects of these resources may be out of date, so be sure to refer to
+> this README for the latest information.

 - [Using Notion and Zotero to build a literature tracker](https://sciquest.netlify.app/posts/notion_literature/) (blog post) by [Jewel Johnson](https://jeweljohnsonj.github.io/jewel_resume/)